sonnejack/AI-Caddie-Pro/DashboardPrep/docs/STATUS.md

 4. **Mobile UI** - Responsive design for smaller screens
 5. **save some courses**
 **Idea 8/15/2025 11:45 pm** have 'impassable polygon' which blocks aim points from passing directly through... involves creating a line between the two and checking the pixels on the way.
 This was previously going to be done through intersection detection on google tiles.

+**BUG!!** course features may not be recognized during optimization every time.